ICAP raises PLUS bid to win over shareholders

 ICAP stressed on Thursday that British market regulator the Financial Services Authority will revoke PLUS’s exchange license if its deal is not struck by next Thursday.

-PLUS said last Friday the proposed sale to ICAP, which was agreed between its management and the broker last month, remained “in the best interests of shareholders”.
+PLUS said last Friday the proposed disposal to ICAP, which was agreed between PLUS management and the broker last month, remained “in the best interests of shareholders”.

-ICAP’s takeover is central to the broker’s plan to move aggressively into futures trading for the first time and tackle the dominance of the NYSE Euronext NYX.N and Deutsche Boerse (DB1Gn.DE) exchanges.
+ICAP’s takeover is central to the broker’s plan to move aggressively into futures trading for the first time and tackle the dominance of the NYSE Euronext and Deutsche Boerse exchanges.